thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-filter-nodes.md

 **Configuration**

-TBEL/JavaScript function receive 3 input parameters:
+**TBEL/JavaScript** - controls in which language the function will be written.
+It receives 3 input parameters:

-- <code>msg</code> - is a message payload, typically a JSON object or array.
+  * <code>msg</code> - is a message payload, typically a JSON object or array.
-- <code>metadata</code> - is a message metadata.
-Represented as a Key-Value map.
+  * <code>metadata</code> - is a message metadata.
+Represented as a key-value map.
 Both keys and values are strings.
-- <code>msgType</code> - is a message type, string.
+  * <code>msgType</code> - is a message type, string.

 The script should return an array of node connection names where incoming message should be routed.
 If returned array is empty - message will not be routed to any node and discarded.

 ![image](/images/user-guide/rule-engine-2-0/nodes/filter-switch-configuration.png)

-**Output**

-The output connection of the rule node corresponds to the result of the script execution.
+> **Note:** The output connection of the rule node corresponds to the result of the script execution.
 For example: "Low Temperature Telemetry", "Normal Temperature Telemetry", "Idle State", etc.
 See rule node [connections](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-node-connection) for more details.

+**Output connections**
+* "Low Temperature Telemetry"/"Idle State"/etc:
+  * If message is successfully routed with the relation type corresponding with the result of the script execution.
+* **Failure:**
+  * If unexpected error occurred during message processing.

 **Usage example**